What is a Conservation Area?

 Advertisements – There is also greater control over advertisements and signs in terms of their size and type.

-Works to trees – The Council must be notified six weeks prior to any proposed tree works.
-For more information see the tree management web page.
+Works to trees – The Council must be notified six weeks prior to any proposed tree works - see the Related Page.